XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-function-calling.md

 date: 2021-11-11T16:12:30+08:00
 ---

-# Function Calling

 Although the function calling was not summarized into the category of context switch generally, it is still a great choice to learn function calling as a warm-up.

 # A Simple Example

-The function calling is the most commonly used context switch for programmers.
-It gives a promise which the changes to variable doing by the callee would not take effect of the caller (unless deliberately or the variables of callee and caller point to the same memory location).
+The function calling gives a promise which the changes to variable doing by the callee would not take effect of the caller (unless deliberately or the variables of callee and caller point to the same memory location).

 Here is an example of function calling: